twcmchang/post/tf-ckpt.md

 categories: [post]
 ---

 It is common that uses [tf.train.Saver()](https://www.tensorflow.org/api_docs/python/tf/train/Saver) to save model checkpoints and [tf.train.get_checkpoint_state()](https://www.tensorflow.org/api_docs/python/tf/train/get_checkpoint_state) to restore the saved states.
-Mostly We only care about the final performance but today if you would like to evaluate performances at **each** checkpoint, how would you do?
+Normally we only care about the final performance, but if you would like to evaluate performances at **each** checkpoint, how would you do?

+Here we demonstrate how to do performance evaluation in TensorFlow: (1) evaluate at every checkpoint and (2) evaluate at the latest checkpoint

-**all_model_checkpoint_paths**: return a list, which orders all checkpoints from the oldest to the latest
+(1) **all_model_checkpoint_paths**: return a list, which orders all checkpoints from the oldest to the latest

 ```python
 with tf.Session() as sess: